Bassam Bamieh

 Welcome to my website.
 I am a Professor of Mechanical Engineering at the University of California at Santa Barbara (UCSB).
 I also have a courtesy appointment in the department of Electrical and Computer Engineering, and I am a member of the Center for Control, Dynamical Systems and Computation (CCDC).
 This interdisciplinary center brings together faculty and graduate students from across the College of Engineering departments and Mathematics.

-Poorva's paper on localization phenomena in large-scale networks just appeared in Control Systems Letters, and the expanded version on arXiv
+I was recently interviewed on the In-Control Podcast Poorva’s paper on localization phenomena in large-scale networks in Control Systems Letters, with expanded version on arXiv Karthik’s paper on Parametric Resonance in Networked Oscillators appeared in IEEE TCNS. arXiv version is here

-Book drafts
+Book Drafts

 Tutorial Papers